StudioAnthropophobia/photoshop-spritesheet-atlas/README.md

 ### Ignore layer **\[I]**
 If you want to exclude layers or layer groups from the sprite sheet, but don't want to bother setting them invisible every time you run the script (guidelines, reference images etc), tag them with "**\[I]** ".
-This exclude the layers or groups regardless of their visibility.
+This will exclude the layer or group, regardless of its visibility.

 ### Arrays **\[A]**
 Say you're composing a spritesheet for a character in your game, and you have multiple animations in the document for said character (walk cycle, run cycle etc).